ValdmanisLab/InVNTR/README.md

 The `-t` / `--testing` flag uses `assemblies_testing.csv`, which contains a reduced set of samples — useful for testing your setup before committing to the full download.

 The setup script will:
-1. Download the appropriate assembly manifest CSV from the InVNTR GitHub repo
+1. Download the appropriate assembly manifest CSV from the InVNTR GitHub repo.
-2. Setup an 'invntr' conda environment with all of the dependencies
+2. Setup an 'invntr' conda environment with all of the dependencies for decompressing the assemblies and running invntr.
-3. Check for missing files and download our a .agc from our sharepoint and extract them.
+3. Check for missing files and download our .agc from our sharepoint and extract them.
-5. Generate `.fai` index files for reference sequences using `samtools faidx`
+5. Generate `.fai` index files for reference sequences using `samtools faidx`.
 6. Download a 1000 Genomes Project phased VCF and it's index.

 ---